Modelling multiwavelength afterglows of the VHE-GRB population: Introduction

 Multi-zone models with synchro-SSC emissions have also been proposed to model multiwavelength data of GRBs detected with VHE $\gamma$ rays.
 The most natural of these models is a combination of reverse- and forward-shock emissions used for modelling GRB~180720B data ~\citep{arimoto2024NatAs_134A}.
-Two-component jet models, i.e., combinations of a narrow and a wider jets ~\citep{2021MNRAS.504.5647S, 2023MNRAS.522L..56S, sato2023JHEAp51S}, or a core and a wing ~\citep{Ren2023} or a structured jet ~\citep{oconnor2023SciA....9I1405O} have also been used to explain the details of the afterglows in VHE GRBs.
-A two-zone model having different magnetic field strengths was developed for GRB~190829A, in which the weaker magnetic field electrons are scattered by the synchrotron photons available in the stronger magnetic field to produce an intensity of VHE $\gamma$-rays \citep{Khangulyan2023ApJ_87K}.
+Two-component jet models, i.e., combinations of a narrow and a wider jets ~\citep{2021MNRAS.504.5647S, sato2023JHEAp51S, 2023MNRAS.522L..56S}, or a core and a wing ~\citep{Ren2023,Zheng_2024} or a structured jet ~\citep{oconnor2023SciA....9I1405O} have also been used to explain the details of the afterglows in VHE GRBs.
+A two-zone model having different $B$-field strengths was developed for GRB~190829A, in which the weaker $B$-field electrons are scattered by the synchrotron photons available in the stronger $B$-field to produce an intensity of VHE $\gamma$-rays \citep{Khangulyan2023ApJ_87K}.

 In this work, we fit multiwavelength data from the population of VHE GRBs with synchro-Compton emission to the extent of a single-zone, namely the forward shock, scenario.
-For this purpose, we employ the publicly-available \textsc{naima} code~\citep{2015ICRC...34..922Z} with some modifications.
+For this purpose, we employ the publicly-available \textsc{naima} code~\citep{2015ICRC...34..922Z}~\footnote{Additional documentation on the code and the installation thereof is available at \url{http://naima.readthedocs.org}.} with some modifications.
 Our goal is to exhaustively explore this one-zone scenario by fitting as much broadband and multi-epoch data as possible for the VHE GRBs.
 This work, therefore, can identify cases where models with multi-emission zones are necessary.

 The outline of this paper is the following.
 In Section~\ref{sec2:model}, we {briefly} discuss the afterglow emission model used in our work.
 In Section~\ref{sec3:data}, we describe the data for each GRB that was analysed and used {for fitting}.
 In Section~\ref{sec4:multi_sed}, we apply the \textsc{naima} code, described in Appendix~\ref{sec:appA_naima}, to the aforementioned GRBs and compare our results to the multiwavelength observations, with the discussion following in Section~\ref{sec5:concl}.
 Lastly, the blastwave modelling for different scenarios in the \textsc{naima} code and the Markov chain Monte Carlo (MCMC) technique are described in detail in Appendices~\ref{sec:appA_naima} and ~\ref{sec:appB_MCMC}.